rahul-tar/technical-documentation/technical-documentation.md

 **R3**: Each agent may speak at most once after the most recent human utterance.
 For example, the sequence [H, A1, A2, H, A2, A1] is valid, but the sequence [H, A1, A2, A1] is not because A1 has spoken twice after the most recent human utterance.

+**R4**: All agents’ responses that are received by the Environment Orchestrator after two seconds with regard to the time to which the message is a reply to, regardless of direct address, are blocked.

 Here are some examples of dialogues that illustrate correct and incorrect agent behavior, along with an indication and explanation of how the system treats the messages in each case.
 Indenting is used to indicate the order in which messages were generated within each turn.

 **Example #1**